-The City's Minneapolis Code of Ordinances Chapter 52: Erosion and Sediment Control for Land Disturbance Activities Minnesota Pollution Control Agency (MPCA), or a specific watershed organization such as the Minnehaha Creek Watershed District, or projects done within right-of-way or property that is jurisdiction of MnDOT, Hennepin County or Metropolitan Council Environmental Services (MCES).
-The contractor/owner is responsible to have all required permits clearly posted at the construction site.
+The City's Minneapolis Code of Ordinances Chapter 52: Erosion and Sediment Control and Drainage and the Minnesota Pollution Control Agency (MPCA) require that the contractor/owner have all appropriate permits clearly posted at the construction site.

 City of Minneapolis

-MECA is a non-profit organization that promotes the advancement of effective stormwater management and erosion and sediment control (ESC) practices.
-This site also includes listings of ESC workshops & ESC vendor resources.
+MECA is a non-profit organization that promotes the advancement of effective stormwater management and ESC practices, including listings of ESC workshops & vendor resources.